 We charged £40.00 for the company name change in 5-10 days, in the case if you want to apply for a same day company name change, our fee is £80.00.
 For additional £25.00 we provide full legal support for the name change of your company, preparing the draft minutes from members' meetings, the consent to short notice for the extraordinary general meeting (EGM), the notice of the EGM, the minutes of the EGM, and the proxy voting form.
 You can apply for the full set of supporting documents or for the same day service by filing our application form

-Amend the name of a company and/or swap a company name - situations may arise whereby a company wishes to swap its name – as in the case of a merger, for example – or amend the name slightly.
+Amend the name of a private company and/or swap a limited company name - situations may arise whereby a company wishes to swap its name – as in the case of a merger, for example – or amend the name slightly.
 Coddan’s team of expert advisors can assist you in the process.

 The amendment or swap is done through Companies House, the UK's official registrar of companies, and normally a special resolution must be passed by directors and shareholders so that they're in agreement with the changes.